simonlindholm/decomp-permuter/README.md

 See USAGE.md for more details on how to set these up.

 The .c file may be modified with any of the following macros which affect manual permutation.
-Arguments to the macros are split by `|`:
+Arguments to the macros are split by `|` (when not nested within parenthesis):

 - `PERM_GENERAL(a|b|...)` expands to any of `a`, `b`, ...
 - `PERM_TYPECAST(a|b|...)` expands to any of `(a)`, `(b)`, ... (empty argument for no cast at all)